matys1/lab1-web/book-notes/part-3.md

   - Minimize download times
   - Test on real devices

-- The viewport is the window (of a browser) in which the web pages are viewed.
-This window does not include things like scrollbars and menus etc. Below line is the best practice when it comes to configuring the viewport.
+- Viewport is the window of a browser in which the web pages are viewed.
+Viewport does not include things like scrollbars, menus etc. In other words, the viewport is the part of the webpage that the user can currently see.
+The scrollbars move the viewport to show other parts of the page.
+Below viewport configuration is considered the best practice.

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1">